rmaarle/me41035/content/pages/travel.rst

 Apart from Schiphol International Airport there is the smaller and more Western European orientated `Rotterdam The Hague Airport
 <https://www.rotterdamthehagueairport.nl/en/>`_.
 The airport is approximately a
 15-minute drive from the centre of Delft.
+Flying into Brussels or Antwerp is also an option.
+Trains travel from Belgium to Rotterdam regularly (including high speed Thalys).

 Ferries
 -------